Brand Honesty Increases Leads, Boosts Sales, & Fosters Brand Advocacy

 Practice Integrity When Collecting User Data

-Although it’s common practice to collect user data, there is definitely a right way and wrong way to go about it.
+Although it’s common to collect user data, there is definitely a right and wrong way to go about it.

 Especially when it comes to practicing brand honesty.

 We’ve covered consumer privacy extensively on our blog—it’s a topic we take seriously.
-Legislation like the California Consumer Privacy Act (CCPA) and General Data Protection Regulation (GDPR) are aimed at keeping consumer data safe and used with integrity.
+Legislation like the California Consumer Privacy Act (CCPA) and General Data Protection Regulation (GDPR) aims to keep consumer data safe and used with integrity.

-Such legislation is wonderful for the consumer because it requires businesses to comply with data collection and storage best practices.
+Such legislation is wonderful for consumers because it requires businesses to comply with data collection and storage best practices.
 It’s brand honesty by way of legislation.

 For example, the CCPA requires all covered companies to:

 - Provide consumers an opt-out from companies selling their data